-If you have a passion for the environment and the innovative problem-solving skills of an engineer, you may have already decided to pursue a career in environmental engineering.
-Deciding on a subject of study is a major decision, but just as important is deciding how to reach your goals.
-To know how to become an environmental engineer.
+If you have a passion for the environment?
+Do you have the innovative problem-solving skills of an engineer?
+You may want to pursue a career in environmental engineering.
+Deciding on a subject of study is a major decision, but just as important is deciding on the path you will take to reach your goals.
+To know how to become an environmental engineer, you must first determine:

 Earning a Degree

 The first step to becoming an environmental engineer is earning a bachelor’s degree.
-In the course of their daily work, environmental engineers have to draw on a rich educational background that combines engineering principles and practices with sciences like biology and chemistry and niche areas of study like soil science.
+In the course of their daily work, environmental engineers must draw on a rich educational background that combines engineering principles and practices with sciences like biology and chemistry.
+They’re also familiar with niche areas of study like soil science.

 Gaining Experience and a License

 A degree is necessary to begin a career in environmental engineering.
 But it’s only the first step in a longer process.
 Upon graduation, aspiring engineers must pass the Fundamentals of Engineering examination to officially become engineers-in-training.
 Then you complete sufficient work experience, as required by the state in which you intend to work.
 Then, as an engineer intern, you can take the Professional Engineering examination and apply for a license.
 At this time, you may also decide to earn a master’s degree in environmental engineering, especially if you want to advance to management positions later in your career.

 Some accredited colleges and universities offer five-year engineering programs that lead to both a bachelor’s and master’s degree in environmental engineering.
 These programs are fast-paced, rigorous, and highly competitive.
 However, by earning a master’s degree, more career choices are open to you.
 In fact, individuals with a master’s in environmental engineering may pursue faculty positions or research and development roles in colleges and universities.
 Some employers, especially those hiring for management positions, prefer candidates with a master’s degree.